-- does not disaggregate operating costs for each tariff groups e.g. the Morton Vale Pipeline costs were incorporated in the Central Lockyer scheme cost estimates and not separately identified; - provides aggregate operations, maintenance and administration data, with no breakdown between direct and non-direct costs; and - applies a productivity adjustment to proposed lower bound costs, but does not identify the adjustment attributable to operating expenditure as distinct from renewals.
+- does not disaggregate operating costs for each tariff groups e.g. the Morton Vale Pipeline costs were incorporated in the Central Lockyer scheme cost estimates and not separately identified; - provides aggregate operations, maintenance and administration data, with no breakdown between direct and non-direct costs; and - applies a productivity adjustment to proposed lower bound costs, but does not identify the adjustment attributable to operating expenditure.